shumarb/workportal/README.md

-# workportal
+# WorkPortal
+## Overview
-Employee Management System
+WorkPortal is an Employee Management System comprising of Users and Managers.